![]() |

 There's a clear Christian worldview, whch comes out in various discussions, particualrly near the end when Wynnie befriends a hypochondriac woman who makes the most of her supposed illness.
 However I don't think it was overdone; there's no preaching as such.
 In places, the book was quite thought-provoking.

-I downloaded this for nothing from Amazon, and read it on my Kindle, although the links given are to re-published paperback editions.
+I downloaded this for nothing from Amazon, and read it on my Kindle, although the link given above is to a re-published paperback edition.

 Recommended, in a low-key kind of way, to anyone wanting something fairly easy, with more depth than some modern novels.